SMTorg/smt/doc/_src_docs/applications/mixed_integer.rst

 For integer variables, values are rounded to the closer integer.
-For enum variables, as many x features as enumerated levels are created with [0, 1] bounds and the max of these float features values will correspond to the choice of one the enum value.
+For enum variables, as many x features as enumerated levels are created with [0, 1] bounds and the max of these feature float values will correspond to the choice of one the enum value.

-For instance, for an enum with three levels ["blue", "red", "green"], 3 continuous float features x0, x1, x2 are created, the max(x0, x1, x2), let say x1, will give "red" as the value for the original categorical dimension.
+For instance, for a categorical variable (one feature of x) with three levels ["blue", "red", "green"], 3 continuous float features x0, x1, x2 are created, the max(x0, x1, x2), let say x1, will give "red" as the value for the original categorical feature.

 The user specifies x feature types through a list of types to be either: